arpitgo4/Express-React-Scaffold/README.md

 ```

 ## Limitations
-* Hot Reloading of the Routes without full refresh.
+* Hot Reloading of the Routes ( Browser refresh is needed! ).

+## Feedback
+In case of any query or feedback, please feel free to contact at:
+* arpit.go4@gmail.com (Arpit Goyal)